Using Offline Data to Speed Up Reinforcement Learning in Procedurally Generated Environments: Evaluation Results

-For our second hypothesis, we raise the following question: \textit{What would happen if we explicitly select levels present in both the 90\% and 60\% buffers and train the agent with the respective trajectories of the buffers within these levels?} We reproduce the results of Figure ~\ref{fig:diversity} for \texttt{O1Dlhb} in Figure ~\ref{fig:o1dlhb_diversity_common_levels}.
+To investigate this, we select 20 levels and acquire two trajectories for each level: one of medium-quality (present at the 60\% buffer), and another of high-quality (from the 90\% buffer).
+In this way, we ensure that the variation in the learning process is attributable to the quality of demonstrations, independent of diversity.
+Considering this controlled setup, in Figure~\ref{fig:o1dlhb_diversity_common_levels} we further analyze the influence of IL at pre-training for the \texttt{O1Dlhb} task.
 When considering the same levels --yet different quality of trajectories-- the results are very similar: agents trained from the 60\% and 90\% buffer exhibit robustness issues when using only 2 or 3 levels with instabilities being more severe for the 90\% buffer.
 However, the agents pre-trained from the 90\% buffer seem to converge slightly faster when having a larger amount of levels available.

-In light of these results, we can state that the selection of levels (distribution shift of levels diversity) used for pre-training is perhaps surprisingly more important than the quality and quantity of the trajectories.
-This explains why in Figure ~\ref{fig:diversity} the 90\% buffer reports worse results compared to the 60\% buffer: the trajectories contained in the 90\% buffer belong to levels that do not represent the whole level distribution, which can be seen in the mismatch between $\mu_{G(\tau)}$ and $\mathbb{E}^*[G(\tau)]$ in Table ~\ref{tab:buffer_metada} for all the considered environments and also in the mismatch of probability distributions shown in Figure ~\ref{fig:level_step_distributions}.
+In light of these results, we can state that the selection of levels (distribution shift of levels) used for pre-training is perhaps surprisingly more important than the quality and quantity of the trajectories.
+This explains why in Figure~\ref{fig:diversity} the 90\% buffer reports worse results compared to the 60\% buffer: the trajectories contained in the 90\% buffer belong to levels that do not represent the whole level distribution, which can be seen in the mismatch between $\mu_{G(\tau)}$ and $\mathbb{E}^*[G(\tau)]$ in Table ~\ref{tab:buffer_metada} for all the considered environments and also in the mismatch of probability distributions shown in Figure~\ref{fig:level_step_distributions}.

 In summary, using IL to pre-train RL agents with only a handful of demonstrations can significantly speed-up the learning.
-Moreover, when using such low data regimes, it is more important to select trajectories belonging to the whole spectre of the level distribution (i.e., maximise the diversity of the levels) rather than providing optimal examples.
+Moreover, when using few demonstrations, it is more important to select trajectories belonging to the whole spectre of the level distribution (i.e., maximize the diversity of the levels) rather than providing optimal examples.

+\paragraph{Concurrent Training} In line with the previous evaluation, we further explore the impact of using as few as 2 to 20 trajectories of varying solution qualities, namely 90\% buffer(high quality), 60\% buffer (medium quality), and 10\% buffer(low quality), when concurrently using RL and IL (without pre-training).
+For this purpose, we load the buffer with the available offline demonstrations, and subsequently replicate the experiences uniformly to fill the buffer to its maximum capacity.
+Additionally, we considered the alternative of populating the buffer exclusively with the demonstrations, while reserving space for new experiences.
+The outcomes of such comparison are detailed in \ref{app:populate_buffer_online_diversity_minigrid}.